Celebrating 200 years of Beethoven

 This concert is part of The Fab Five series.

-Beethoven died two hundred years ago: a milestone that calls for a grand tribute.
-In this concert, you’ll hear his irresistible energy in three completely different forms: playful, sparkling, and monumental.
-Richard Egarr, a connoisseur par excellence, leads the orchestra with passion and adventure, while pianist Dejan Lazic shines in the youthful Second Piano Concerto.
-A tribute to one of the greatest of all time.
+2027 marks two hundred years since Beethoven's death, a milestone that calls for a grand tribute.
+This concert presents Beethoven's music in three distinct works, each revealing a different side of his incredible creative energy: playful, sparkling and monumental.
+Beethoven specialist Richard Egarr leads the orchestra with passion and boldness, while pianist Dejan Lazic shines in the vibrant Piano Concerto No. 2.
+A celebration of one of the greatest composers of all time.

-Beethoven’s indomitable imagination takes center stage.
-The theatrical overture *Die Geschöpfe des Prometheus* sets the tone with dancing rhythms and an almost unexpected lightness.
-A young composer responds with a specially written *One Minute Symphony XL*: a contemporary nod to Beethoven’s daring and bravura.
-This is followed by the musical highlight: the Fifth Symphony, a masterpiece that moves from struggle to victory.
-Egarr builds the work as a grand musical argument—alert, charged, and tingling with tension.
-This anniversary year promises to be a truly special experience.
+Beethoven’s indomitable imagination takes centre stage tonight.
+The theatrical overture Die Geschöpfe des Prometheus (The Creatures of Prometheus) sets the tone with dancing rhythms and surprising lightness.
+A young composer responds with a specially composed One Minute Symphony XL, a contemporary nod to Beethoven’s daring and bravura.
+The highlight of the programme is Beethoven's Symphony No. 5, a masterpiece that moves from struggle to triumph.
+Egarr shapes the work as a musical argument – alert, charged and full of electric tension.
+In this anniversary year, it promises to be a memorable experience.

 Richard Egarr, conductor